opendxl-community/opendxl-file-transfer-service-python/doc/sdk/basicstoreexample.rst

 This sample shows the specific DXL ``request messages`` which can be used to send the file contents in multiple segments.
-The `FileTransferClient` wrapper provided by the ``opendxl-file-transfer-client-python`` project provides a much simpler approach for sending files which abstracts away the work needed to split the file into separate messages.
+The `FileTransferClient` wrapper provided by the
+`File Transfer Python client library <https://github.com/opendxl-community/opendxl-file-transfer-client-python>`_ provides a much simpler approach for sending files which abstracts away the work needed to split the file into separate messages.
 For the simpler approach, see the documentation for the
 `Basic Send File Request <https://opendxl-community.github.io/opendxl-file-transfer-service-python/pydoc/basicsendfileexample.html>`_ example.